-My latest article in The Sydney Morning Herald business section featuring an excerpt from my book, Navigating Career Crossroads.
+The Sydney Morning Herald business section features an excerpt from Navigating Career Crossroads by author, Jane Jackson

-Click here to read Explore Job Search Strategies that Work
+Click here to read the original article in SHM Explore Job Search Strategies that Work

 Career management coach and author Jane Jackson shares an excerpt from her book Navigating Career Crossroads to provide encouragement and new ideas for all mature age job seekers who may be at a loss as to how to secure their next role.
 Here’s a section from Explore Job Search Strategies that Work.